FStarLang/pulse/artifact/README.md

   paper).
 - The examples from the paper, in Pulse.

+We want to emphasize that the main contribution of the paper is the PulseCore logic (1) and showing that it is expressive enough to handle many interesting programs (3).
+The Pulse checker is a partially-verified certified type checker for Pulse and, as such, has some admitted proofs.
+The admitted proofs are mostly related to the difficulties of writing a certified type checker and some scalability limitations of the F* metaprogramming engine, and not at all to the separation logic itself.
+We include it in the interest of transparency, but remark that it's partial verification status should not be of interest to the reviewers.
+There are no admits in the PulseCore logic, nor in the presented examples.
+There are other admits in tests (intentional) and in some other examples.

 # Getting Started Guide

 The artifact is a docker container that starts a vscode server on port 8080.